vespoli/skeleton/README.md

 ## Getting Started
 - Set up your [development environment](http://google.com)
+- Configure your package.json with appropriate data.
+Add known gulp dependancies.
-- Configure your Gulp file
+- Configure your Gulpfile.js. requires should match what was added in package.json
+- In terminal, navigate to "client" folder and type `npm install`